somayaRajhi/capstone2020/docs/result.md

 	* Documents have a list of docket and document jobs
   * Document can have a list of download jobs
   * Docket and downloads will not return any new jobs
+* `folder_name`: The path to the location of where the data should be placed.
+Check data storage section to see the hierarchy of the path.
+* `file_name`: Name of the file to which the data will be stored.
+Named after the type of data it is storing.

 ## Data Storage